gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

     ]
 ```

-If the [`aks:ListClusterAdminCredentials`][listclusteradmincredentials] returned the admin credentials, the discovery agent creates, in the AKS cluster, the `ClusterRole` and `ClusterRoleBinding` with them and, finally, creates the dynamic `kube_cluster` in the Auth Server.
-Then, The Kubernetes agent will use [`AAD/Token`][aadtoken] method to generate a Bearer token that allows accessing the cluster.
+If the [`aks:ListClusterAdminCredentials`][listclusteradmincredentials] returned the admin credentials, the Kubernetes service creates, in the AKS cluster, the `ClusterRole` and `ClusterRoleBinding`.
+Then, Teleport will use [`AAD/Token`][aadtoken] method to generate a Bearer token that allows accessing the cluster.

 If access to [`aks:ListClusterAdminCredentials`][listclusteradmincredentials] is denied by lack of policy, the Disabled Local accounts method can be used as a fallback.